SimYunSup/bylinecms/README.md

 8. And more....

 ## What's Next?
 We need to find our feet, choose a copyright license, publish a roadmap, our values and mission statement, as well as settle on a governance structure.
-We've published the prototype as [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) - for now, although we understand this has implications.
+We've published the prototype under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) license - for now, although we understand this has implications.
 Before we accept contributions, we'll likely switch to a more permissive license like Apache 2.0 (this requires consent or a CLA from contributors, which is fine while it's just a few of us).

 ## What is there to do?